Airdrop-Variance-Authority/Pharos-Auto-Bot/README.md

 ## Setup

 1. Fill `wallets.txt` with your `send PHRS` addresses.
 Replace the current one.
 2. Add proxies to `proxies.txt`.
 Replace the current one.
+Remove `proxies.txt` if you're not using it.
 3. Add private keys to `privatekeys.txt`.
 Replace the current one.
 4. You can add your dodokey to `dodokey.txt`.
 Replace the current one.
 [Create dodo key here](https://developer.dodoex.io/).
 5. Install package